 Make sure you have some ideas for grains, proteins, and fruits and veggies, and maybe treats.
 You could even go shopping together so your child gets invested in their choices.

 Each night, make it a routine to have your child choose an item or two from each of the food categories for their lunch the next day.
 You could even have bins for each category in your fridge to make it super-easy!

-4. If your child has a severe ALLERGY (or any other medical condition that we need to know about immediately), we’d love to hear from you BEFORE the first day of school.
+4. If your child has a severe ALLERGY (or any other medical condition), we’d love to hear from you BEFORE the first day of school.

 As the person responsible for your child’s safety while you’re away, I want to be as informed as I can be right from the first day of school.

 If your child has a life-threatening allergy – or any other serious medical condition that will need to be monitored closely – even more so.

 Please don’t be afraid to contact me prior to school and/or ask to meet with me at the end of the first day to discuss your child’s needs.

 If your child has an epipen, I would feel most comfortable being shown how to use it and being told exactly when to use it.
 Even better if the instructions are written down.

 I want to know what precautions should be taken in the classroom and at mealtimes, and I want to know if it’s okay to share this information with other parents and other students.